OSC/bc_classroom_jupyter/README.md

 - Instructors have full write access
 - Students have read-only access to ``materials/`` and ``venv/``
-- Students copy materials into their own workspace at session start
+- Materials are copied to students workspace during launch time.

 ## Environment Setup
-``The Classroom_setup.erb`` script creates class directories in the project space along with the Jupyter environment.
+The ``classroom_setup.sh.erb`` script creates class directories in the project space along with the Jupyter environment.
 It also creates a classroom workspace for each student under their ``$HOME``.

 ## Sharing Materials